 Cruises Over 14+ Nights: 3 Smart Casual Nights

 You used to have a ‘cruise compass’ delivered to your cabin every evening.
-This is a little leaflet which will tell you everything that is going on the next day, the dress code for the next night will be included on the cruise compass.
+This is a little leaflet which will tell you everything that is going on the next day, the dress code for the next night will be included in the cruise compass.

-Evening Dress Code – Casual Nights
+Royal Caribbean’s Evening Dress Code – Casual Nights

 Casual nights are the most relaxed nights that you’ll find on any Royal Caribbean cruise.
 That said, there are still some things that you cannot wear.
 The first night of every cruise will be a casual night.